-Staff employed before April 2016 who have not been vetted must be vetted by December 2017.
+An application for vetting of Staff and other individuals engaged by a Board of Management, that are subject to the provisions of the National Vetting Bureau (Children and Vulnerable Persons) Act 2012, employed/engaged before the 29th, April 2016 who have not been vetted must be made by 31st, December 2017.
 Teaching staff that fall into this category shall be vetted by the Teaching Council.